 - All text message data is private and local to the police department’s computer.
 No data is stored in the cloud or on servers.

 - Exported text message can be printed and or saved as a PDF document for evidence in court or trial.

 - Both iMessage data and regular SMS text message data are accessible.

-Recovery of Deleted iPhone Text Messages - Police Departments / Law Enforcement Agencies
+Recovery of Deleted iPhone Text Messages

 An additional benefit that Decipher TextMessage provides for Police Departments is the ability to recover certain deleted text messages that have been erased from an iPhone.
 Whether deleted iPhone data is recoverable all depends on what specific information remains in the iPhone backup and has not yet been overwritten by the iOS on the device in question.
-It also depends on when the iOS device was last backed up.
+It also depends on when the iPhone was last backed up.

 - Install Decipher TextMessage on any Mac or Windows computer.

 - Export or copy and paste the recovered SMS data to any text file.

 Decipher TextMessage recovers and presents the deleted data in the exact format that it is leftover in the iOS backup.
 If data is not showing as recoverable, it means that the deleted text messages have either been overwritten by Apple's iOS or that the device in question was not successfully backed up prior to the data being deleted.